trapexit/mergerfs/README.md

 1. Fast network, slow drives, many readers: You've a 10+Gbps network with many readers and your regular drives can't keep up.
 2. Fast network, slow drives, small'ish bursty writes: You have a 10+Gbps network and wish to transfer amounts of data less than your cache drive but wish to do so quickly.

-With #1 its arguable if you should be using mergerfs at all.
+With #1 it's arguable if you should be using mergerfs at all.
 RAID would probably be the better solution.
 If you're going to use mergerfs there are other tactics that may help: spreading the data across drives (see the mergerfs.dup tool) and setting `func.open=rand`, using `symlinkify`, or using dm-cache or a similar technology to add tiered cache to the underlying device.

 With #2 one could use dm-cache as well but there is another solution which requires only mergerfs and a cronjob.